pattonsgirl/CS3900-AppSoftwareDev/Microservices/ProjectUpdate-Microservices.md

 ## Rubric

-Team members with no contributions to the team project github repository will receive a 0.
+Team members with no contributions to the team project GitHub repository will receive a 0.

 If a team member did not build the endpoint they were tasked with, the participating team members will not take a penalty.